Lawesson's reagent: Mechanism of action

 Lawesson's reagent has a four membered ring of alternating sulfur and phosphorus atoms.
 The central phosphorus/sulfur four-membered ring dissociates to form two reactive dithiophosphine ylides (R-PS2).
 Much of the chemistry of Lawessons's reagent is in fact the chemistry of this reactive intermediate.

 In general, the more electron rich a carbonyl is, the faster the carbonyl group will be converted into the corresponding thiocarbonyl by Lawesson's reagent.

 Applications

-The chemistry of Lawesson's reagent and related substances has been reviewed by several times.
+The chemistry of Lawesson's reagent and related substances has been reviewed several times.
 The main use of Lawesson's reagent is the thionation of carbonyl compounds.
 For instance, Lawesson's reagent will convert a carbonyl into a thiocarbonyl.
 Additionally, Lawesson's reagent has been used to thionate enones, esters, lactones, amides, lactams, and quinones.

 In one study, reaction of maltol with LR results in a selective oxygen replacement in two positions.

 A combination of silver perchlorate and Lawesson's reagent is able to act as an oxophilic Lewis acid with the ability to catalyze the Diels–Alder reaction of dienes with α,β-unsaturated aldehydes.

 in some cases, alcohols may be converted to thiols by treatment with Lawesson's reagent.

 Lawesson's reagent reacts with sulfoxides to form thioethers.